ExpressRoute prerequisites & checklist

 - Network Security: consider network security when connecting to the Microsoft Cloud via ExpressRoute.

-If you plan to enable Office 365 on ExpressRoute, review the following documents for more information about Office 365 requirements.
+If you plan to enable Microsoft 365 on ExpressRoute, review the following documents for more information about Microsoft 365 requirements.

-- Office 365 URLs and IP address ranges
+- Microsoft 365 URLs and IP address ranges

-- Network planning and performance tuning for Office 365
+- Network planning and performance tuning for Microsoft 365

 - ExpressRoute on Office 365 advanced training videos